home / lasers

 Before removing these diodes from the projector, I added a 1 ohm current sense resistor in series with one of the diodes.
 I then measured the voltage across it with an oscilloscope, and used ohms law to deduce the current through the diode (1V across the sense resistor equals 1A of current through the diode) so the trace below shows the diode current at 500mA/division:

 NOTE2-I am not sure if my projector was in economy mode while this test was taken, if it was then the power may be slightly higher than what I measured.
-I am currently trying to find someone with a projector and oscilloscope to confirm.
 From the above data it can be seen that the diode is being run at 1.44A for 3.2ms, 1.22A for 1.3ms, and is run at approximately 20ma the rest of the time (this current was too small to accurately measure with my equipment, it is in the range of 5-50mA).
 I measured the average power from the projector to be 0.88W (per diode).
 I then tried to go back and figure out what the powers were at the 1.44A and 1.22A currents, by assuming that the output power scales linearly with current past the threshold current -ie, if plotted in a line, power = (current-200mA)*arbitrary constant.
-From this I concluded that at 1.44A there is 1.7W of output power, and at 1.22A there is 1.4W of power, which match within 10% of th CW measurements I took.
+From this I concluded that at 1.44A there is 1.7W of output power, and at 1.22A there is 1.4W of power, which match within 10% of the CW measurements I took.

 More Information